 With your perfectly hard-boiled eggs ready to go, now is the time to add some color!
 You don’t need the chemically-enhanced food dye found in most egg dye kits.
-You can still create a rainbow of colors, even when you’re using alternative ways to dye Easter eggs.
-In fact, fruits and vegetables are some of the best natural egg dyes — and can all be found at your local farmers markets.
+You can still create a rainbow of colors, even when you’re using alternative Easter egg dyes.
+In fact, fruits and vegetables are some of the best alternative natural egg dyes — and can all be found at your local farmers markets.

 Here are just a few color combinations you can create when using food items to make dyes:

 - Pink — red beets